menu icon

 Step 8

-Pour the prepared batter into the lined pan and bake for 20-30 minutes until a toothpick comes out clean.
+Pour the prepared batter into the lined pan and bake for about 30 minutes.

 Step 9